Back Friday: Buy 10 Visits, Get 2 FREE*. The only package discount all year. Get Details

 Turkey trot tips for non-runners and first-time participants

-- Start moving early: Take short walks or easy jogs during the week.
+• Start moving early: Short walks or easy jogs during the week make your legs feel lighter and your stride smoother.

-- Add light strength work: Try squats, planks, or lunges to build stability.
+• Add light strength work: Gentle squats, planks, or lunges build strength in your hips and core to support every step.

-- Dress for comfort: Wear shoes you trust and layer breathable clothing.
+• Dress for comfort: Wear supportive shoes you already know and layer breathable clothing to stay warm without overheating.

 Before the race